AlexiaChen/awesome-stars/README.md

 ## [Ruby](id:ruby)

+- [apiology/quality](https://github.com/apiology/quality) – Quality is a tool that runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.
+Just add 'rake quality' as part of your Continuous Integration.
 - [dependabot/dependabot-core](https://github.com/dependabot/dependabot-core) – 🤖 The core logic behind Dependabot's update PR creation.
 For product feedback see: https://github.com/community/community/discussions/categories/code-security
 - [huginn/huginn](https://github.com/huginn/huginn) – Create agents that monitor and act on your behalf.
 Your agents are standing by!
 - [fastlane/fastlane](https://github.com/fastlane/fastlane) – 🚀 The easiest way to automate building and releasing your iOS and Android apps